liimee/nothinglang/README.md

 **It's really bad so use at your own risk**.
 ~~I might also remove the alert (and other browser-only stuff) part so it works on non-browsers~~ apparently deno supports those stuff
 PRs/issues are welcome :D

+Also — I might move this repo to my GitLab soon